Pradumnasaraf/Shortify/README.md

 }
 ```

-In the response you will receive the recive the following body.
-We can modify the expiry time and rate limit in the `.env` file.
+The `short` field is optional.
+If you don't provide it, a random string will be generated.
+In response, you will receive the following JSON body:

 ```json
 {